hiukim/mind-ar-js/README.md

 mind-ar-js is a lightweight library for web augmented reality.
 It features:

-1. Written in pure javascript, end-to-end from the underlying computer vision engine to frontend
+:star: Written in pure javascript, end-to-end from the underlying computer vision engine to frontend

-2. Utilize gpu (through webgl) and web worker for performance
+:star: Utilize gpu (through webgl) and web worker for performance

-3. Support natural feature tracking (i.e. image target), with multiple targets
+:star: Support natural feature tracking (i.e. image target), with multiple targets

-4. Developer friendly.
+:star: Developer friendly.
 Easy setup, and With AFRAME extension, get your app starts with only 10 lines of codes

 # Demo
 <a href="https://youtu.be/hgVB9HpQpqY" target="_blank"><img src="https://hiukim.github.io/mind-ar-js/screenshots/card-demo.png"